-Pneumonia is the most Common Complication of COVID-19
+Pneumonia Is the Most Common Complication of COVID-19

 The COVID-19 epidemic is starting to slow down.
 More and more people who are vaccinated will be protected from the virus.
 But it does not mean that COVID-19 is no longer dangerous.
-To date, doctors worldwide face numerous cases when infected people experience sharp health deterioration against the background of mild or barely noticeable symptoms.
+To date, physicians worldwide face numerous cases when infected people experience sharp health deterioration against the background of mild or barely noticeable symptoms.
 And sometimes it leads to death.
 Pneumonia, which causes substantial changes in the lungs, is one of the main reasons for this phenomenon.